Mongolian Blue Trail to Spiritual Shaman Tour

 Day 3

-Heading to the north and stopping at Hutag-under village where you can visit local nomads and experience their lifestyle.
-Stay overnight in a tourist ger camp.
+Heading to the north and stopping at Hutag-Undur village, where you can visit local nomads and experience their lifestyle.
+Stay overnight at a tourist ger camp.
 (B/L/D)

 Day 4